antronerds/r2-faqs-workflows/docs/Faqs.md

 1. Which platforms does R2- suport
 2. Can I shield my data up to publication

-	To continue numbering after enter or figure, indent the whole paragraph with a tab, or more tabs when in sublist

 3. And the third continues